-Indeed Belnap's logic has already been studied and extended [in Refs.
-14,36,39] as a language for preference modelling purposes (the DDT logic).
-Such a (first order) language allows to take explicitly into account crisp positive and negative reasons for which a preference statement of the type "x is better than y" holds, thus allowing the construction of more flexible preference structures [see Ref.
-40].
-In this paper, besides presenting the DDT logic [37] we study the continuous extension of Belnap's logic suggested in Ref.
-[28].
-Of course Belnap's logic is not the only way to consider paraconsistency [see Refs.
-12,31].
+Indeed Belnap's logic has already been studied and extended [in 14, 36, 39] as a language for preference modelling purposes (the DDT logic).
+Such a (first order) language allows to take explicitly into account crisp positive and negative reasons for which a preference statement of the type "x is better than y" holds, thus allowing the construction of more flexible preference structures [see 40].
+In this paper, besides presenting the DDT logic [37] we study the continuous extension of Belnap's logic suggested in [28].
+Of course Belnap's logic is not the only way to consider paraconsistency [see 12, 31].
 However, it has the simplest semantics allowing to create easily extensions for several different purposes.
-The reader can see other types of extensions in the work of Arieli [see Ref.
-2-5].
+The reader can see other types of extensions in the work of Arieli [see 2, 3, 4, 5].

 The aim of the paper is to verify whether it is possible to associate to the DDT logic an uncertainty distribution, possibly of the possibility/necessity type and if so, under which conditions.
-Section 2, introduces the basic concepts of the four valued logic and its continuous extension through the concept of positive and negative membership.
+Section 2, introduces the basic concepts of the four-valued logic and its continuous extension through the concept of positive and negative membership.
 Two examples of their use in decision aiding are also present in this section.
-In Section 3, we try to establish a first relation between four valued logic and possibility theory.
+In Section 3, we try to establish a first relation between four-valued logic and possibility theory.
 Some related problems are discussed.
-In Section 4, we suggest the use of "subnormalised" necessity distributions and we show why four valued logic can be considered a language to which we associate such a type of uncertainty distributions.
+In Section 4, we suggest the use of "sub-normalised" necessity distributions and we show why four-valued logic can be considered a language to which associate such a type of uncertainty distributions.

-2. Four valued logic and its continuous extension
+2 Four-valued logic and its continuous extension

-2.1.
-Syntax
+2.1 Syntax

-Belnap's original proposition [see Refs.
-7,8] aimed to capture situations where hesitation in establishing the truth of a sentence could be associated either to ignorance (poor information) or to contradiction (excess of information).
-In order to distinguish these two types of uncertainty, he suggested the use of four values forming a bi-lattice (see Fig. 1).
+Belnap's original proposition [see 7, 8] aimed to capture situations where hesitation in establishing the truth of a sentence could be associated either to ignorance (poor information) or to contradiction (excess of information).
+In order to distinguish these two types of uncertainty, he suggested the use of four values forming a bilattice (see figure 1).
 Intuitively, the four values are partially ordered on the basis of two relations: "more truth" relation and "more information" relation.
-It is easy to remark that u and k are incomparable on the first dimension of the bi-lattice while t and f are incomparable on the second one.
-It has been shown that such a bi-lattice is the smallest nontrivial interlaced bilattice [see Refs.
-21,24].
+It is easy to remark that u and k are incomparable on the first dimension of the bilattice while t and t are incomparable on the second one.
+It has been shown that such a bi-lattice is the smallest nontrivial interlaced bi-lattice [see 21, 24].